Click here to download our school fees and levies info sheet »

-- The School Education Board and the Parish Priest decides the annual school fees.
+- The Tasmanian Catholic Education Office & the School Leadership Support Team decides the annual school fees.

 - The fees are endeavoured to be kept very low as a financial consideration to parents.

-- The annual school fees will be billed at the beginning of Term 1.
-All fees must be paid by the end of Term 4.
+- The annual school fees will be billed to each family early in Term 1.
+An annual statement will be emailed each month.
+All fees must be paid by the end of the calendar year.

 It is recognised that occasionally and for reasons not able to be foreseen some parents/guardians will experience extreme financial or personal hardship which will make payment of fees by the due date not possible.
 It is the request of the school that any parents/guardians who are in this situation make immediate contact with the school Finance Officer or the Principal, and after informed discussion, special consideration in relation to the payment of fees may be given to those families experiencing difficulty.
 Any special fee payment arrangements agreed to with any parents/guardians would be subject to regular consultation and review by the School.
 Under such special arrangements, parents/guardians will be required to sign an ‘Agreement for Payment of Outstanding Fees’